stream-interop/stream-interop/README.md

     - Implementations MUST throw [_RuntimeException_][] (or an extension thereof) on failure.

 If the encapsulated resource is not readable at the time it becomes available to the _ReadableStream_, implementations MUST throw [_LogicException_][] (or an extension thereof).

+Implementations MAY read from the encapsulated resource internally without affording _ReadableStream_.

 Notes: